Juhani

 organizational learning

-through the quality management approach were based on the following
+through the QM approach were based on the following

 three corner-stones of the "Domain of action" (see figure